NCERT Book Solutions For Class 9 History Chapter 5

 3.3 When Pastures Dry

-India and the Contemporary World is an important book for Class 9 Social Sciences subject.
+India and the Contemporary World is an important book for Class 9 Social Science subject.
 Apart from this chapter, the full set of NCERT Solutions for Class 9 Social Sciences is given in the linked article.